I hate the elliptical. Literally hate it. The StairMaster is better than the stinking elliptical.

 She said what?

-Oh yeah girl.
+Oh yeah, mama.
 I went there.
 Can’t tell you how many texts from my clients I’ve gotten expressing their loathing of the StairMaster.

 To which I metaphorically stroke their hair & tell them it will be okay and that the StairMaster is now our friend.